 It was a job-seekers' market, but all that changed drastically when the pandemic hit.
 At its peak, unemployment hit over 14%.
 Although it’s currently sitting around 5%, the competition is fiercer with a larger, more experienced pool of talent.

-Recruiting the Future of Work
+Recruiting the future of work

 While many attributes are similar across the generations, there are some important differences that need to be addressed in your recruitment marketing campaigns depending on the persona you are targeting.